Bo Bo Nge: Early life and education

 Bo Bo Nge was born on 21 June 1968.
 He attended Rangoon University, as a geology major.
 After joining the 8888 Uprising protests, he was arrested by the military regime.
 He spent four and a half years in prison.
 During his imprisonment, he learned English, becoming fluent in the language.
 Upon his release, he relocated to Inle Lake in Shan State, launching a successful business to export taro.

 He then migrated to Great Barrington, Massachusetts, a town in the United States, sponsored by Ba Win, the provost of Bard College at Simon's Rock.
 Bo Bo Nge worked as a dishwasher, while studying at Berkshire Community College from 1999 to 2001.

 He went on to earn a bachelor's degree in economics and mathematics at Bard College, where he graduated in 2004.
 Thereafter, he conducted research for the American Institute for Economic Research's American Investment Services.
-In 2016, he subsequently a master's degree in international economics from Johns Hopkins University's Paul H. Nitze School of Advanced International Studies, and a PhD from SOAS University of London in 2019.
+In 2016, he got a master's degree in international economics from Johns Hopkins University's Paul H. Nitze School of Advanced International Studies, and a PhD from SOAS University of London in 2019.